jasoryeh/wg-zero/README.md

 2. The `web`'s web components are built and a `dist` folder exists (npx vite build)
 3. The `server` now starts up (npx nodemon)

-### Note on Development
+### Development
-This application is intended to be run normally from within a Docker container, using `init.sh`.
+The recommended environment for developing for this repository is to develop with the server running in Docker, and `vite` watching on the `web` directory on the host.

-The recommended environment for developing for this repository is to develop with the application running in Docker.
+#### Vite & WireGuard in Docker
-There are two scripts in the root directory intended to assist with development: `enter_dev.sh` and `dev.sh`.
+1. In one terminal instance: `./enter_dev.sh bash` then run `cd server && npm i && npx nodemon`
-* `enter_dev.sh`: builds the container associated with the `Dockerfile` and immediately launches it.
-Typically you will run it with `bash` so you can be dropped into the shell, where you'll then use the below script to start the services from inside the container.
+2. In another instance: `cd web && npm i && npx vite`

-* `dev.sh`: To avoid changes on the host system from this app, do not run this on the host unless you would like to manage a server on the host, and instead run this in the container.
-It is intended to be run when you would like to simultaneously launch both the GUI server and the Wireguard VPN server.
+### Full Container
 To spin up a container with both the GUI and Wireguard VPN server running, and additionally, have `nodemon` and `vite` running:
 ```